kylerove/pediatricurologybook/_chapters/08-42_kidney-and-adrenal-malignacies.md

 ### Introduction

 The vast majority of renal masses found in children are Wilms' tumor (WT), but several other rare and important diagnoses can be found.
-These are summarized in ([Table 3](#table-3){:.table-link})
+These are summarized in [Table 3](#table-3){:.table-link}.

 **Table 3**{:#table-3}{:.table-number} Incidence of pediatric renal tumors{% cite d2013a --file 08-42 %}